JacoboLansac/audits/solo/soar-review.md

 ### [H-3] The Minter contract cannot guarantee solvency because purchases are allowed regardless of the SOAR tokens in the contract's balance

 When users purchase tokens in the Minter contract, they spend USDC, hoping that they will be able to claim the same value in SOAR tokens, with a certain delay.
-However, the `Minter.mint()` function does not verify that there are enough tokens in balance to be purchased.
+However, the `Minter.mint()` function does not verify enough tokens in balance to be purchased.

 If the `claim()` function is called when there are not enough SOAR tokens in balance, the transaction will revert: